pat-riley/satori/src/content/ecology/population_ecology.md

 If growth is measured annually then a 1% growth rate results in a doubling every 70 years.
 The number 70 comes from the observation that the natural log of 2 is about 0.7

-##Common Terms
+## Common Terms

+Species Population
-Species Population  - All individuals of a species
+All individuals of a species

+#### Metapopulation
-Metapopulation - A set of spatially disjunct population, among which there is some immigration
+A set of spatially disjunct population, among which there is some immigration

+#### Population
-Population - A group of conspecific individuals that is demographically, genetically, or spatially disjunct from other groups of individuals
+A group of conspecific individuals that is demographically, genetically, or spatially disjunct from other groups of individuals

+#### Aggregation
-Aggregation - A spatially clustered group of individuals
+A spatially clustered group of individuals

+#### Deme
-Deme - A group of individuals more genetically similar to each other than to other individuals, usually with some degree of spatial isolation as well.
+A group of individuals more genetically similar to each other than to other individuals, usually with some degree of spatial isolation as well.

+#### Local Population
-Local Population - A group of individuals within an investigator-delimited area smaller than the geographic range of the species and often within a population (as defined above) A local population could be a disjoint population as well.
+A group of individuals within an investigator-delimited area smaller than the geographic range of the species and often within a population (as defined above) A local population could be a disjoint population as well.

+#### Subpopulation
-Subpopulation - An arbitrary spatially delimited subset of individuals from within a population.
+An arbitrary spatially delimited subset of individuals from within a population.